 from US$ 4,390

 Package of Ecuador mainland to Galapagos return flights, all transfers and 2 nights in Quito (or Guayaquil): from £790 / US$950

 Special Shark & Photography Dive Liveaboard led by Whale Shark Research expert & Photographer, Dr Simon Pierce

 6 - 13 Sept, 2021

 1.5 - 1.75 times the per person cabin price depending upon which vessel (please call to check).

-If you are willing to share a cabin then the single supplement is just $185 to cover transfers and hotels in Quito.
+If you are willing to share a cabin then there is no single supplement for the liveaboard section.

 Galapagos diving liveaboard as indicated

 Airport transfers in the Galapagos on the liveaboard start and end dates

 Shore excursions and zodiac activities